-Transgender is a term that is used to describe people whose gender identity does not match with the sex they were born with.
-In other words, a transgendered person may have been born as a male but identifies as a female or vice versa.
+Transgender is a term used to describe people whose gender or sense of personal identity does not match the sex they were born with.
+In other words, a transgender person may have been born as a male but identifies as a female or vice versa.

-Calculating the percentage of the population of people that are transgender is difficult, since surveys that respondents voluntarily take are the only way to collect this data.
+Calculating the percentage of the population of people that identify as transgender is difficult since surveys that respondents voluntarily take are the only way to collect this data.

-There are other nations where being transgendered is recognized, but there is very little data as to how many transgender people there are in these nations.
+There are other nations where being transgender is recognized, but there is very little data on how many transgender people there are in these nations.
 Some nations, such as India, recognize transgender as a third gender.
-However, there are other nations that are not so open to this idea.
-In 36 countries in Europe, a mental health diagnosis is required before a transgender person is legally recognized as such.
-There are 20 countries in Europe that even require sterilization of transgender people.
+However, other nations are not so open to this idea.
+In 36 countries in Europe, a mental health diagnosis is required before a transgender person is legally recognized.
+Twenty European countries even require the sterilization of transgender people.

 Most surprisingly, of the transgender population, it seems that the majority of people are from the younger demographics.
 People who are aged 13 to 17 are more likely to identify as transgender.
 About 1.43% of the population in this age range are transgender, followed closely by 1.31% of those 18 to 24.
 Less than half a percent of those 25 to 64 years old are transgender.
 Older generations, ages 65 and older, also identify as transgender, albeit a far lower percentage.
 Of the total population, 0.32% who identify as transgender are over the age of 65.